ppy/osu-wiki/wiki/Rules/Code_of_Conduct_for_Modding_and_Mapping/en.md

 - If you're unsure about something, ask the person in question to explain what they meant.
 They should be more than willing to explain things to you in more detail.
 - Still can't reach an agreement?
 Ask someone with more experience, such as a member of [BN](/wiki/People/The_Team/Beatmap_Nominators) or [NAT](/wiki/People/The_Team/Nomination_Assessment_Team).
 Remember they are busy people, however!
 Should you realise there's a more suitable alternative to something you originally suggested, don't be afraid to put your pride aside - **sometimes being wrong can be far more valuable than being right**.
-- **There is no such things as a "wrong" opinion** - it's up to the mapper and modders to come to an agreement in a civil manner - try to understand alternative points of view rather than attack them, as you never know when it might be useful in the future.
+- **There is no such things as a "wrong" opinion**—it's up to the mapper and modders to come to an agreement in a civil manner.
+Try to understand alternative points of view rather than attack them, as you never know when it might be useful in the future.
 - If you can't explain something through logic, you will not be able to explain it to them through violence either.
 Rather than continue a discussion that isn't progressing, walk away and try again with the next modder/mapper.
 - When things look to be getting out of hand, or if the discussion is struggling to stay on topic, [call a moderator](/wiki/Reporting_bad_behaviour).
 Don't contribute to the problem by continuing to post.